Changes in British English pronunciation during the twentieth century

 madly, ugly, Wembley

-etc are not usually affected but eg buckler,
+etc were not usually affected but eg buckler,

-increasingly heard with this anaptyctic schwa by some GB speakers.
+increasingly heard with this anaptyctic schwa by GB speakers.

 II.
 Vowels

-- The most noteworthy changes of the past
+- The most noteworthy changes of the last

-century have occurred to vowels but not to the vowel system.
+century occurred to vowels but not in the main to the vowel system.
 Though

-some have prophesied the early demise of the traditional diphthong /ʊǝ/
+some prophesied the early demise of the traditional diphthong /ʊǝ/

 of

-persists firmly though admittedly in a smaller number of words than
+persisted firmly though admittedly in a smaller number of words than in

 unquestionable systemic change to the General British set of vowels was